JUNE 5-9, 2023

 EXECUTIVE DIRECTOR & CLINICIAN

-In addition to his duties as a professor at UTA, Dr. Evans maintains an active schedule at summer festivals, conventions, and workshops.
-For six years, he conducted the Fargason concerts for the Texas Music Teachers Association, which featured concerto competition winners selected from across the state of Texas.
-He also conducted the prestigious American Festival for the Arts Conservatory Orchestra in Houston numerous times and has been invited back for the 2019 season.
-In the summers of 2010, 2013, and 2017, he presented conducting workshops and other lectures at the state convention for the Texas Orchestra Directors Association in San Antonio.
-Each summer at UTA, he serves as Executive Director and a faculty member of the Texas Conducting Workshop, a program he founded together with the string faculty, and Summer Strings, a camp that hosts roughly 400 students from throughout the DFW Metroplex.
+In addition to his duties as a professor at UTA, Dr. Evans maintains an active schedule at festivals, conventions, and workshops.
+Recently named Principal Conductor for the American Festival for the Arts in Houston, he will be returning to conduct during the 2023 season this summer.
+He has served as a presenter multiple times for the Texas Orchestra Directors Association annual convention and has recently become involved with their "Winter Clinic" program, a new initiative focusing specifically on rehearsal technique.
+Each summer at UTA, he serves as Executive Director and a faculty member of the Texas Conducting Workshop, a program he founded together with the string faculty, and Summer Strings, a camp that hosts roughly 350 students from throughout the DFW Metroplex.

 Dr. Evans’ previous positions include Artistic Director of the Arlington Youth Symphony, Director of Orchestras and Chamber Music for the High School for the Performing and Visual Arts in Houston, Music Director for the Gilbert and Sullivan Society of Houston, Conductor for the Houston Youth Symphony, and Music Director and Conductor of the Houston Civic Symphony.
-He currently maintains professional memberships in TMEA, TODA, Conductors Guild, and Mu Omicron.
 He is an honorary member of the Tau Beta Sigma and Kappa Kappa Psi chapters at UTA and also served as the faculty advisor to the Phi Mu Alpha Sinfonia chapter for 5 years.
 He resides in Arlington with his wife, Christy, and their children.

-Ms. Forbes was assistant principal violist of the Boston Philharmonic, the Santa Fe Chamber Orchestra and the Dallas Chamber Orchestra, and was principal violist of the Cullowhee Chamber Orchestra and the Abilene Philharmonic.
-She served as violist for the Andover Chamber Players, the Cullowhee Resident String Quartet, and the Abilene Chamber Players.
-She has performed as guest artist with the West End Chamber Players and Spectrum Chamber Players and toured New England with Musica Nova, premiering newly commissioned chamber music pieces to the acclaim of the Boston Globe.
+Catherine was Assistant Principal violist of the Boston Philharmonic and the Santa Fe Chamber Orchestra.
+She has performed as artist in residence for the Andover Chamber Players in Massachusetts for four seasons.
+She toured New England with Musica Nova, premiering newly commissioned chamber music pieces to the acclaim of the Boston Globe.
 She was a featured performing artist at the XXVII International Viola Congress in Canada.

-She is recipient of the AVS National Founder’s Award for excellence in teaching and performance and recipient of the University of Texas at Arlington College of Liberal Arts Excellence in Teaching Award.
+She held office as National Secretary of the American Viola Society for a four-year tenure, and was awarded the National Founder’s Award for excellence in performance, teaching and service.
+She is recipient of the University of Texas at Arlington College of Liberal Arts Excellence in Teaching Award.
+Most recently she was awarded the Phyllis Young Outstanding Studio Teacher Award for 2019 presented by the Texas American String Teachers Association.

 Craig Leffer joined the UTA faculty as a lecturer in cello in 2016.
 Currently he performs with the Dallas Opera Orchestra, Dallas Symphony, Fort Worth Symphony, and serves as principal cellist of the Abilene Philharmonic.
 An advocate of community service, he performs with Texas Winds Musical Outreach and as an artist-in-residence at Baylor University Medical Center.